atilaromero/mountfstab/README.md

-This tiny application mounts squash files that have HD images in it, and then mount them too.
+This tiny application mounts squash files that have dd images in it, and then mount them too.

+It also install Upstart services to mount and umount these images.

+With a few modifications, it can just mount dd images.

 INSTALL
 =======

-Ubuntu/Debian
+Ubuntu
 -------------
 - Create a .deb: